Shopify Review 2023

 Shopify Themes

 You can add up to 20 themes to a single Shopify store.
-That lets you try out different themes, keep a seasonal version of your published theme, or test changes using another theme.
+That lets you try out different looks, keep a seasonal version of your published theme, or test changes using another theme.
 However, you will be allowed to publish using only one of these at a time.

 Types Of Payment Accepted With Shopify

-Shopify accepts more than 100 payment gateways, sorted by country.
+Shopify accepts more than 100 payment gateways sorted by country.
 In the US, that list includes top names such as:

 - Reduced Credit Card Fees: Typically, Stripe and other similar payment facilitators charge 2.9% + $0.30 for online transactions.
 With Shopify Payments, those rates get reduced as you move up the subscription ladder.
 In-person processing rates also decrease as you move up in plan level.